I received an email that spawned an interesting conversation. I’ll share it here. Hector wrote:

 Anyway, some of the greatest lessons come from our failures, and God bless the man who shares those lessons in spite of his imperfections.

-In answer to your other question, to find out how I’m different from other teachers, you see an article I wrote about that very topic at http://www.
+In answer to your other question, to find out how I’m different from other teachers, I’ll share an article I wrote about that very topic below.

 Hope this helps,